 Tiffany Hunt, MBE

-Tiffany began her professional working life as a museum curator in Salisbury before joining the National Trust’s staff in Yorkshire.
-Over a 28-year period she held a variety of roles working in the UK and overseas becoming successively Director of the Northumbria, Yorkshire and the North West regions.
-Since retiring from the National Trust, she has undertaken various non- executive and voluntary roles.
-These currently include being a member of the Lake District National Park Authority, York Minster’s and Cartmel Priory’s Fabric Advisory Committees, a Trustee of the Friends of the Lake District and member of Carlisle DAC.
-Tiffany now lives in Cartmel, Cumbria in a cottage that looks out onto the magnificent East window of Cartmel Priory.
+Tiffany was a museum curator in Salisbury before starting at the National Trust.
+Over 28 years, she held a variety of roles before becoming Director of the Northumbria, Yorkshire and the North West regions.
+Since retiring, she has undertaken various non- executive and voluntary roles, including being a member of the Lake District National Park Authority, York Minster’s and Cartmel Priory’s Fabric Advisory Committees, a Trustee of the Friends of the Lake District and member of Carlisle DAC.
+Tiffany now lives in Cartmel in a cottage that looks out onto the magnificent East window of Cartmel Priory.